Aerial view of a power plant on a river with backed-up water, adjacent wooded area, and hiking trails in clear weather.

 Continuity at Braunau-Simbach

-To enable aquatic life to pass the structure, a new dynamically fed bypass watercourse is being constructed from the headwaters of the power plant to the tailwaters, which restores continuity on the one hand and additionally creates new watercourse habitat for the long term.
-The large natural bypass river was created from a study of alternatives and is designed according to German and Austria guidelines in such a way that the entire fish fauna (species and life stages) can overcome the 12.1 m dam of the power plant.
+A new dynamically doted bypass was constructed from 2023 to 2024 to ensure passability.
+On the one hand, it establishes passability and also creates new watercourse habitat.
+The large natural bypass river was created from a study of variants and designed in accordance with German and Austrian guidelines so that the entire fish fauna (all species and all life stages) can swim past the power plant without restriction.

-The large near-natural bypass river has a total length of 3.1 km and a width of between 5 and 8 m.
-It is additionally designed with a range of depths, which offer several different types of habitat.
-The flow rate varies seasonally between 2 and 8 m³/s and represents the natural drainage of a large tributary of the Inn.
-The high hydrological dynamic results in a constant reshaping of the riverbed and the banks, offering loose gravel habitats for spawning fish and gravel-breeding birds.
+The large near-natural bypass river has a total length of 3.1 km and a width of between 5 and 8 metres.
+It is also designed with a variety of depths.
+The discharge varies seasonally between 2 and 8 m³/s and is similar to the natural discharge of a large tributary of the Inn.
+The highly dynamic nature of the river leads to a constant reshaping of the river bed and banks, creating loose gravel habitats for spawning fish and gravel-breeding birds.

 The Egglfing-Obernberg hydropower plant is a run-of-river power plant on the Inn in the municipalities of Bad Füssing (Bavaria) and Obernberg (Upper Austria).
 It was put into operation in 1944.